 Another note.
 Yes, another note about the sicknesses going around your kids’ school.
-Croup.
+Whooping Cough.
 Strep.
-Stomach bug.
+Flu.
 RSV - Respiratory syncytial virus.
 Just looking at the words is enough to send mommies and daddies into a panic.
-The CDC announced that RSV leads to an average of 57,527 hospitalizations among kids five and under each year in the USA.
-So what do you do to help keep your family safe?
+The CDC announced that RSV results in an average of 57,527 hospitalizations among children under five each year in the USA.
+So how do you help keep your family safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, dry eyes, and tiredness.
-In fact, the American College of Allergists report that 50% of all illnesses are either caused or exacerbated by polluted indoor air.
-The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in drastic cases, 1000 times more polluted.
-There are two key causes of poor indoor air quality:
+The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, dry eyes, and fatigue.
+Additionally, the American College of Allergists report that 50% of all sicknesses are either caused or aggravated by polluted indoor air.
+The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in drastic cases, 1000 times more polluted.
+There are two primary causes of poor indoor air quality:

-- Pollutant substances (cleaning solutions, poorly maintained or unclean heating and cooling or humidification systems, smoke, etc)
+- Pollutant substances (cleaning solutions, poorly maintained or dirty heating and cooling or humidification systems, tobacco, etc)

-So all this information – so what?
+So all this information – what does it mean?
 What do you do?
 How can you make sure you and your kiddos aren’t breathing adulterated, disease-inducing air?

 Luckily, we have options.